Interior Decorating & Design Diploma

 BASICS OF DESIGN

 There are no decorating rules, but there are guidelines which give a home a professionally decorated appearance.
 We will study the application of the elements (line, space, texture, colour, light) and the principles (proportion and scale, balance, focal point, rhythm, unity) of design.
-This course is a prerequisite to all other courses in the program.
+It is recommended this course be taken before the workshops, but not mandatory.

 BACKGROUND COVERINGS